Advanced

 Installing private keys on untrusted hosts is a security risk, but some users still need to perform operations, like cloning GitHub repositories, without giving them their credentials.
 An Agent is a program that tracks the user's private keys, offering them for authentication across different sessions or authorizing remote hosts on its behalf.
 The typical ssh-agent helps use the keys to log into other servers without repeatedly typing passphrases.
 The Secure Enclave handles Blink's key encryption so we will be focusing on its use on remote hosts through Agent Forwarding.
 This way, instead of installing a GitHub key on the remote, the agent can authenticate on your behalf without exposing keys.

 Blink's agent is integrated into the system, so it does not require running a separate application.
+You can configure the default agent in Settings > Default Agent.

 To enable SSH agent forwarding, connect with ssh -A option, or set ForwardAgent to YES on your SSH Config.
 This securely makes the keys available to the remote machine.
 Don't worry - the SSH keys are not copied or exported to the remote server in any way, the agent only accepts signature petitions, and it will only remain open for the duration of that specific SSH connection.

-Even though SSH agent forwarding has numerous safeguards in place, an application running on the remote server can still use your key for unintended or possibly malicious purposes.
-To help mitigate this risk, we recommend using separate, single-purpose keys for SSH agent forwarding with limited exposure.
+Additionally, we recommend using separate, single-purpose keys for SSH agent forwarding with limited exposure.
 For example, it is typical - but dangerous - to generate a single default key and use it to log in to servers or services like GitHub.
 Instead, create single-purpose keys that will limit the exposure: in our GitHub case, create a GitHub key.

 To learn more about the security implications of SSH agent forwarding, please see this.